 Autumn Wisdom: Predictability and Boundaries

 The days are getting chillier.
 Apples are falling off the trees.
-The trees in my back yard are starting to drop their leaves.
-The natural world is in transition and the Ayurveda tradition offers a wonderful lens from which to understand this season and practical guidance for healthy living.
+The trees are dropping their leaves.
+The natural world is in transition and the Ayurvedic wellness tradition offers us time-tested wisdom from which to understand this season and practical guidance for healthy living.

-In Ayurveda, autumn is considered a vata season dominated by the elements of air and space.
-The qualities of autumn according to Ayurveda are dry, rough, windy, erratic, cool, subtle, and clear.
+In Ayurveda, autumn is considered a vata season dominated by the elements of air and space and the qualities of dryness, roughness, wind, unpredictability, coolness, subtleness, and clarity.
 To see this in nature and in our own lives, think of dry leaves and skin, windy weather, erratic schedules, cool mornings and clear nights.

-Because this season is dynamic, moving and changeable, there is a sense of excitement and possibility.
+Because this season is dynamic, moving and changeable, Autumn offers us excitement and possibility.
 At the same time, the qualities of dynamism and variability inherent to Autumn can leave us feeling overwhelmed or depleted, especially those of us who have busy schedules.
-Therefore Ayurveda recommends focusing on the qualities that balance vata.
+Therefore Ayurveda recommends focusing on qualities and experiences that balance vata such as eating warmer, moister food, dressing in layers, slowing down, and grounding the body.
+One of the best ways to counteract the busyness of the fall season is the create more predictable routines and boundaries to support these routines.

 I think of predictable morning and evening routines as bookends of sanity for my day.
 My days might be erratic and changing, but my mornings and evenings can be rhythmic and sane inducing.